-This means that it is very important, as Jesus said in the passage above, that we feed on the word of God and get that word in our hearts.
-It is possible to read the Bible a lot, but never get that word into our hearts.
+This means that it is vital, as Jesus said in the passage above, that we feed on the word of God and get that word in our hearts.
+It is possible to read the Bible but never get that word into our hearts.
 How is that possible?
-For one thing, reading the Bible can be an academic endeavor and we never intend for it to enter our heart.
+Reading the Bible can be an academic endeavor, and we never intend for it to enter our hearts.
 In other words, we read the Bible because we are supposed to or it is merely a tradition.
-However, we should read the Bible with the intent of the word of God to enter our hearts and guide our lives.
+However, we should read the Bible with the intent for the word of God to enter our hearts and guide our lives.
 How do we do that?

 Our Words and Our Meditations

-Ministers would say that we should have faith in God and I would ask, “what does that look like?
-How can I develop faith in God?”
+Ministers would say that we should have faith in God, and I would ask, “what does that look like?”
+How can I develop faith in God?
 The answer is to meditate on His word.
 Think about it for a moment.
-What do we do when we are faced with challenges in life?
-One of the things we do is to worry, which means we play a video in our minds of the bad outcome of the situation.
-We play that same video over repeatedly in our minds to the point we know that it will come true.
+What do we do when we face challenges in life?
+One of the things we do is worry, which means we play a video in our minds of the bad outcome of the situation.
+We play that same video over repeatedly in our minds to the point we absolutely know that it will come true.
 We have successfully planted the negative outcome into our hearts by meditating on it.

 Likewise, we can do the same thing, but for a positive outcome.
-We can meditate on the word of God and the corresponding outcome of the situation we are facing because of that word.
+We can meditate on the word of God and the corresponding result of the situation we are facing because of that word.
 Instead of doom and gloom, the promises of God that we see in His word will bring life and prosperity.
-If we meditate on that, then we will paint an entirely different picture and come to believe what God says instead of what our worrying produces.
+If we meditate on that, we will paint an entirely different picture and believe what God says instead of what our worrying produces.

 The Bible instructs us, even admonishes us, to meditate on the word of God.
-What does meditation in this context mean??
-It means to contemplate and to rehearse the word of God in your mind.
+What does meditation in this context mean?
+It means to contemplate and rehearse God’s word in your mind.
 The thing is, you already do this.
 We easily meditate on the bad things.
 We picture how bad things will be, how we will lose this or that, etc. Instead of rolling those things over in your mind, roll over the word of God and the resulting outcome in your particular situation.
-Don’t just meditate on the scripture, but on the outcome that the scripture promises.
-Feel that outcome as though it has really happened because by faith it has!
+Don’t just meditate on the Scripture, but on what they reveal to us.

 Our Words and Our Lives